Saint Patrick: Patrick's fast on the mountain

 Tírechán wrote in the 7th century that Patrick spent forty days on the mountaintop of Cruachán Aigle, as Moses did on Mount Sinai.
 The 9th century Bethu Phátraic says that Patrick was harassed by a flock of black demonic birds while on the peak, and he banished them into the hollow of Lugnademon ("hollow of the demons") by ringing his bell.
-Patrick ended his fast when God gave him the right to judge all the Irish at the Last Judgement, and agreed to spare the land of Ireland from the final desolation.
+Patrick ended his fast when God gave him the right to judge all the Irish at the Last Judgement, and agreed to spare Ireland from the final desolation.
 A later legend tells how Patrick was tormented on the mountain by a demonic female serpent named Corra or Caorthannach.
 Patrick is said to have banished the serpent into Lough Na Corra below the mountain, or into a hollow from which the lake burst forth.
 The mountain is now known as Croagh Patrick (Cruach Phádraig) after the saint.